tundeadetunji/api-dot_net-all_modules/README.md

 ' create a Person object
 Dim amyPhoneNumbers As New List(Of Phone) From {New Phone With {.PhoneNumber = "01 001 AMY"}}
-Dim amy As New Person With {.Name = "Amy", .Phones = amyPhoneNumbers}
+Dim amy As New Person With {.Name = "Amy", .Phones = amyPhoneNumbers, .Account=AccountType.Checking}

 ' create a Person record